treeform/print/README.md

 a = 3
 ```

-## The "nim way"
+## The "Nim way"

-It prints data structures in a way you would create them in nim source code.
-Ideally you can take what it prints out and just copy paste that into code again and it should compile in many of the cases.
+It prints data structures in the same way you would create them in Nim source code.
+Ideally you can take what it prints out and just copy paste that into code again and it should compile in many cases.

 ```nim
 let